remi-td/superset-td/README.md

 ## Express setup
 By default, this image will setup a local Superset application and database backend at runtime, using its default [application](superset.cfg) and [admin](admin.cfg) settings.
-This of course implies that any changes made will be lost with the container, but this is good enough to get test the image.
+This of course implies that any changes made will be lost with the container, but this is good enough to test the image.

 `run -d --name superset-td -p 8088:8088 superset-td`